windrunner21/whotello-project/README.md

 _Whotello mobile_ application built on Flutter resides inside flutter_code/whotello folder

-_Whotello website_ built using React was temporary removed from the GitHub repository
+_Whotello website_ built using React is temporarily unavailable.
+Will be added soon.

+_ChatBotAPI_ is temporarily unavailable.
+Will be added soon.

 Project documents reside in the Reports folder